 The more targeted information you can provide a potential customer and help solve a challenge they have or provide a solution to a problem, the better chance you have of establishing a level of trust, confidence and ultimately a sale.

 If you are selling trinkets or low margin, low cost products, then inbound may not be for you.
 Pay per click (Google AdWords) marketing, or social media advertising may be a better marketing option.
+By reviewing your business analytics you can decide which type of marketing is right for your business.

 We discuss the difference between PPC vs Inbound in a recent article that compares the two strategies.